 The North Hampshire Education Alliance (NHEA) is a Multi-Academy Trust (MAT), established on 1st October 2017, as a charity and company limited by guarantee.
-The Trust was created by Queen Mary’s College (QMC) in Basingstoke and contains one 16-19 academy (QMC) and from 1st September 2020 a subsidiary company (QM Leisure Ltd.).
+The Trust was created by Queen Mary’s College (QMC) in Basingstoke and contains one 16-19 academy (QMC) and a subsidiary company (QM Leisure Ltd.).
 The Trust is structured to enable other academies to join – in line with the Trust’s strategy.

 The current strategy of the NHEA is – ‘to use the capacity created by the Trust to work collaboratively with other educational institutions and stakeholders building on our collective strengths to give the regions’ young people the opportunity to succeed, whatever their background’.
 The Trust’s strategy builds on the long-term partnership strategy and strategic vision of Queen Mary’s College for educational and social inclusion and higher levels of attainment in Basingstoke.
 QMC engages in, and often leads partnership arrangements across Basingstoke with a view to improving the life chances of all young people in the region.